Registration and Scheduling

 If students are requesting an administrative withdrawal from some, but not all courses, the documentation must provide sufficient and appropriate rationale for the request.

 Approval of an administrative withdrawal will not reinstate a student who has been Program Dismissed from their program of study or Academically Dismissed from the College.
 A student who has been dismissed must submit either a Program Dismissal Appeal or an Academic Dismissal Appeal to be reinstated regardless of the outcome of an Administrative Withdrawal Appeal.
-Undergraduate students refer to the Undergraduate Student Progression section of the catalog for more information.
-Graduate students refer to the Graduate Student Progression section of the catalog for more information.
+Undergraduate students refer to the Undergraduate Student Progression section of the Catalog for more information.
+Graduate students refer to the Graduate Student Progression section of the Catalog for more information.

 Refund Request